Kdossal/PHP2650-FinalProj/index.md

 |:--:|
 | *Figure 3* |

-Pictured above is the algorithm that Deep Q-Learning uses to update model weights and teach the agent how to perform in the environment.
+Pictured above in *Figure 3* is the algorithm that Deep Q-Learning uses to update model weights and teach the agent how to perform in the environment.
 Before delving into the specifics of the algorithm, let’s visualize broadly what is happening:

 | <figure> <img src="images/deep_Q.jpg" width="600" height="334" /> </figure> |
 |:--:|